clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 run_tutorial("tutorial_1", "uwcsss508")
 ```

 Note that the tutorial package has been in development for less than a month, so it will be updated frequently and may have bugs.
 Let me know if you have issues!
+For more in-depth tutorials,  see the [DataCamp](http://www.datacamp.com) links on the [course website](http://clanfear.github.io/CSSS508).

 Making Tables